Today's History Trivia for June 20

 1972 Howard Johnson b.
 1897 American businessman.
 He founded the restaurant, ice-cream, and hotel chains.

 1966 Father Georges-Henri Lemaître b.
 1894 Belgian astronomer, Roman Catholic Priest.
 He first proposed what later became known as the Big Bang to explain the origin of the Universe (1931).
+He called his theory the "hypothesis of the primeval atom" or the "Cosmic Egg."
 Einstein initially derided his theories, but later stated that not accepting them was the greatest error of his life.
 He was the very first recipient of the Eddington Medal award of the Royal Astronomical Society.

 1965 Bernard Mannes Baruch b.
 1870 American stock broker.
 He was an advisor to every president from Wilson to Kennedy.